By David Joel Miller.

 Binge eating and purging type Anorexia.

 In this subtype of Anorexia Nervosa, the person with Anorexia may give in to the look or taste of food and eat.
 When they do this it is like the alcoholic who just relapsed.
-Any food in site is fair game.
+Any food in sight is fair game.
 But as soon as they have eaten, they are overcome with an intense fear of weight gain and guilt.
 At this point, they will use extraordinary efforts to get rid of the unwanted calories.

 These compensatory efforts may include purging, self-induced vomiting, or the use of laxatives to produce intense diarrhea.
 Some will resort to strenuous exercise in an effort to atone for the eating binge.